As an Amazon Associate I earn from qualifying purchases.

 - Place in your preheated oven for about 15 minutes, or just until dough is cooked through.
 Try not to let the edges brown.
 It may help to lightly lay some aluminum foil over it as it bakes.

 - Make the sauce.
 When the dough is finished baking, remove it from the oven, and spread the sauce over the crust.
 (Careful, the pan is hot!)
 Distribute your veggies evenly over the sauce and dough, and return the entire thing to the oven.
 Bake for approximately 20 – 30 minutes, or until vegetables are cooked.
 Again, you may want to use some foil over the top as it bakes to keep the edges of the dough from getting to brown.

-- When the pizza is finished baking, remove from oven, allow to cool slightly, and cut into twelve pieces.
+- When the pizza is finished baking, remove from oven, allow to cool slightly, sprinkled with parmesan and cut into twelve pieces.

-Freezing Instructions: Bake the crust for 10 minutes.
+- Bake the crust for 10 minutes.
 Cool completely.
-It’s best to freeze the dough without any toppings.
-But if you really want a “ready-to-go” pizza, add all toppings except the basil and tofu.
+It's best to freeze the dough without any toppings.
+But if you really want a "ready-to-go" pizza, add all toppings except the basil and tofu (if using).
 Cover with plastic wrap and freeze for up to 3 months.